 The principal aim of Lundbeck's risk management is to strike the right balance between risk exposure and value creation.
-Our risk management processes are continually updated and adapted to match internal and external requirements.
-This gives our Corporate Management Group an accurate and complete overview of activities and resources, and a clear basis for decision-making on Lundbeck's overall risk exposure.
+Our risk management processes are continuously updated and adapted to match internal and external requirements.
+This gives our Executive Management an accurate and complete overview of activities and resources, and a clear basis for decision-making on our overall risk exposure.

-Although Lundbeck's risk management team reports to a central Risk Office, we believe that risks are best managed by decentralized units, which are coordinated and monitored centrally.
-The decentralized units have detailed and extensive knowledge of the risks within their area of responsibility.
-They systematically identify, quantify, respond to and monitor risks, and they are ideally placed to mitigate our exposure in the first instance.
+Although Lundbeck's risk management teams reports to a central Risk Office, we believe that risks are best assessed by decentralized and specialized units, which are monitored and assessed centrally.
+The decentralized units have detailed and extensive knowledge of the risks within their area of responsibility and systematically identify, quantify, respond to and monitor risks.

-Lundbeck assesses the likelihood of an event occurring and the potential impact for the company in terms of financial loss or reputational damage.
-Risk identification, evaluation, qualification, recording and reporting are carried out by our decentralized units and are continually reviewed by the risk management team through clearly defined reporting, decision-making and follow-up procedures.
+Lundbeck assesses the likelihood of an event occurring and the potential impact on the company in terms of financial loss or reputational damage.
+Risk identification, evaluation, qualification, recording and reporting are carried out by our decentralized units and are continually reviewed by the risk management team through clearly-defined reporting, decision-making, follow-up procedures, and risk workshops.
 The overall risk exposure is then evaluated by our central Risk Office.